 When looking at evidence I always try to have my students look at data, discuss it into groups, and put their thoughts into words.
 If a student does not understand what the data means, they will not be able to explain it in writing causing a larger road block in this scientific explanation process.
+This year I am trying to incorporate mathematical computation and data analysis into my Science class as much as possible, so we are using, creating, and analyzing graphs whenever we can.

 When students record their data on a chart, I like to give them the opportunity to create a graph.
 It is a huge help for some students, especially my visual learners!
 Sometimes we even graph whole class data.
 Students love this opportunity because they can see how they compare to other students who preformed the investigation.
 Of course we then discuss that Science is not a competition and go back to the actually meaning of the investigation.